maximilionus/addrledctl/README.md

 All pins are defined in human readable format with preprocessor `#define`s in main sketch file.

+Button is configured to be connected from ground (active on LOW).

 When connecting the ARGB data pin, it's recommended to use the ~320 Ohm resistor to limit the signal amplitude.